UPDATE: Teen Killed in Horrific San Jose Crash Identified

 It was 46th fatal collision in San Jose this year.

 Cause of the crash was still under investigation.
-It was not known if alcohol or drugs played a role in the crash.MORE NEWS: YouTube Boots Anti-Vaccine Accounts With Large Followings In Misinformation Crackdown
+It was not known if alcohol or drugs played a role in the crash.MORE NEWS: Major Illegal Marijuana Grow Bust In Alameda County; 100,000 Plants, $10 Million In Cash Seized